cloudkick/whiskey/README.md

 Whiskey will also by default set a breakpoint at the beginning of your test file.

 Note: This option can only be used with a single test file.
+Further, you cannot use the `--debug` and `--independent-tests` options together.
+The semantics just don't make any sense.
+To debug a test, make sure you invoke it with `--tests` instead.

 Troubleshooting
 ===============